 In the Brenau Department of Music, you’ll cultivate your passion and talent for music, and share it with the world.
-Whether you’re a pianist, vocalist, instrumentalist and want to inspire others in the classroom, the performance hall or in a healthcare setting, Brenau’s Department of Music has a place for you.
+Whether you’re a pianist, vocalist, instrumentalist, or want to inspire others in the classroom, the performance hall or in a healthcare setting, Brenau’s Department of Music has a place for you.
 With individually focused instruction and mentorship, you’ll combine your passion for music with a rigorous education, working one-on-one with faculty members and performing in Brenau’s music ensembles.
 Brenau’s Department of Music will equip you with the skills you need to succeed in a music-based profession or even an interdisciplinary career.
 Wherever your passions take you, one thing is for certain — music will remain a part of you for the rest of your life.

 A student plays trumpet along with a professional